Rules guide employees to the right steps. But throwing rules at your teams without any kind of help to follow them is how errors increase.

 The business rules engine is essentially a decision-making program that can automate what should happen in the next stage of the workflow or business process.

 It takes data as input from other applications and generates output based on the pre-defined business rules.
 To achieve this, it parses the obtained input data into a format that can be directly understood and processed by the engine, executes the rules on the provided data, and generates output in a format that can be understood through the user interface application.

 How to Choose an Ideal Business Rule Engine?

 The answer to which type of BRE you need lies in what level of business rules you want to handle.
 Also, your target end-user and the BRE should be compatible.
 The end-user should be able to understand and make changes to the process if needed.

 - very simple workflows, you can manage it with free templates and workflow features in existing tools

 - a good sturdy level of automated decisions, you need logic-based BREs that work based on preset conditions

 - high-level custom automation, you need to manually code or hire developers and organize projects

 Generally speaking, business users are the largest audience who benefit from BREs.
 A huge amount of processes and transactions happen in important functional areas like HR, procurement, finance, IT, office administration, sales, etc. Choosing a BRE that fits this audience is a smart way to invest.

-Kissflow Process is a logic-based business rules engine that is ideal for business users who want a good level of automation and control over their processes.
-With a little training, business users can build their own processes on Kissflow.
-They can manage their existing approval processes and build new ones without any IT help.
-Take a free trial and automate that process you have always struggled with.
+Kissflow is a logic-based low-code/no-code platform ideal for business users who want a good level of automation and control over their processes.
+Business users can build their own processes on Kissflow through the visual drag-and-drop editor and set up conditional logic to create rules that trigger different tasks and flow.
+They can manage their existing approval processes and build new ones without help from IT.